Plastic bottle: Petrochemical resins

 PCR is a blend of reclaimed natural HDPE (primarily from milk and water containers) and virgin resin.
 The recycled material is cleaned, ground and recompounded into uniform pellets along with prime virgin material especially designed to build up environmental stress crack resistance.
 PCR has no odor but exhibits a slight yellow tint in its natural state.
 This tint can be hidden by the addition of color.
 PCR is easily processed and inexpensive.
-However, it cannot come into direct contact with food or pharmaceutical products.
+However, it cannot be used in direct contact with food or pharmaceutical products.
 PCR can be produced in a variety of recycled content percentages up to 100%.